Coupled-Cluster Calculations of Infinite Nuclear Matter in the Complete Basis Limit Using Bayesian Machine Learning: Background

 One computational method capable of performing calculations on infinite nuclear matter systems from a many-body approach is coupled-cluster theory (CC) \cite{Ref153, Ref152, Ref147, Ref68, Ref16, Ref154, Ref148, Ref149}.
 Coupled-cluster theory begins with the exponential ansatz, which states that any many-body wavefunction, $|\Psi\rangle$, can be written as the Fermi vacuum state, $|\Phi_0\rangle$, acted on by the exponential operator $e^{\hat{T}}$:

-The operator $\hat{T}$ is known as the cluster or the correlation operator, and it is the sum of N i-particle i-hole excitation operators, where N is the number of particles in the system:
+The operator $\hat{T}$ is known as the cluster or correlation operator, and is the sum of the $N$ i-particle i-hole excitation operators, where N is the number of particles in the system:

 If Eq.~(\ref{eq:cluster}) is used in its entirety in a coupled-cluster calculation, then the result of the calculation is equivalent to the result from solving the Schr\"{o}dinger equation for the system.
-However, the cluster operator can rarely be entirely used due to the immense computational costs of the higher-order excitation operators.
+However, the cluster operator can rarely be entirely used due to the immense computational costs of higher-order excitation operators.
 Fortunately, coupled-cluster theory has a simple and physically motivated truncation scheme in which excitation operators over a set level are forced to zero.
 Thus, we develop the coupled-cluster singles method when $\hat{T}\approx\hat{T}_1$, the coupled-cluster singles and doubles method when $\hat{T}\approx\hat{T}_1+\hat{T}_2$, and the coupled-cluster singles, doubles, and triples method when $\hat{T}\approx\hat{T}_1+\hat{T}_2+\hat{T}_3$ \cite{Ref155, Ref157}.
+With the inclusion of triples correlations, coupled-cluster theory allows for a computationally efficient inclusion of important many-body correlations beyond a mean-field approach.